How to Plant Potatoes

-When is the best time to plant out potatoes?
+When is the best time to plant out potatoes in Dunedin?
 And what is the best method for growing them?
-I have seen them grown in buckets and bags.

 While potatoes can be grown in large containers, old tyres and big buckets etc, the eventual harvest is quite often very limited compared to potatoes grown in the ground.
 However, one of the main advantages of container growing is that you can plant your potatoes somewhat earlier by placing the container in a warm, sheltered position.

-Feed your potato crops with a side dressing of Daltons Potato Fert 2-3 times during their growing period, but don’t over fertilise as it will lead to green leafy tops and fewer potatoes in the ground.
+Feed your potato crops with a side dressing of Daltons Potato Fert or Daltons Garden Time Potato Fertiliser 2-3 times during their growing period, but don’t over fertilise as it will lead to green leafy tops and fewer potatoes in the ground.